Thalaivan Thalaivii: Development

-After Merry Christmas (2024), Vijay Sethupathi was reported to sign a family entertainer subject film with Pandiraj, who last directed Etharkkum Thunindhavan (2022) and to be produced by Lyca Productions.
+After Merry Christmas (2024), Vijay Sethupathi was reported to sign a family entertainer subject film with Pandiraaj, who last directed Etharkkum Thunindhavan (2022) and to be produced by Lyca Productions.
 Soon, it was reported that Nithya Menen was approached to play the female lead.
 On 23 August 2024, the project was officially announced, thereby confirming Nithya Menen as the female lead opposite to Sethupathi, who earlier shared screen together in 19(1)(a) (2022).
 In early-September 2024, Indiaglitz reported that Mysskin had been cast in as the antagonist, making his maiden on-screen collaboration with Sethupathi, while the latter is appearing in Mysskin's yet to release film, Train.
-Sethupathi was reported to play the role of a parotta master and inorder to make it look authentic, he took training with a real parotta master.
+Sethupathi was reported to play the role of a parotta master and in order to make it look authentic, he took training with a real parotta master.
 The film also features Chemban Vinod Jose, R.K.
 Suresh, Yogi Babu, Deepa Shankar, Saravanan, and Roshini Haripriyan in important roles.
-On 2 May 2025, Santhosh Narayanan confirmed his inclusion in this film, which was tentatively tiled VJS52, as it is Sethupathi's 52nd film in the lead role.
+On 2 May 2025, Santhosh Narayanan confirmed his inclusion in this film, which was tentatively titled VJS52, as it is Sethupathi's 52nd film in the lead role.
 The title-reveal teaser was released on 3 May 2025, thereby revealing the title to be Thalaivan Thalaivii, showing Sethupathi and Menen as husband and wife, engaging in a war of words while making kothu parotta.
 The film is produced by Sathya Jyothi Films while the film's cinematography is handled by M. Sukumar and editing is handled by Pradeep E. Ragav.
 The release date was revealed through an announcement teaser along with the names of the characters of the cast.